Welcome

 An agreement where the solicitor’s fee is a percentage of the damages awarded, payable only if the client wins.

 DBAs are regulated by the Courts and Legal Services Act 1990 and the Damages-Based Agreements Regulations 2013.
-The fee is capped (e.g., 25% in personal injury, 50% in other civil cases).
-If the client loses, the solicitor receives no fee.
+The DBA must be in writing and specify the proceedings covered, the circumstances in which payment is due, and the reasons for the percentage selected.
+If the client loses, the solicitor receives no fee (subject to disbursements, which often remain the client’s liability).

 Key Features (DBAs)